-- a) Assessing specific needs of students with SEND, including application for Statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Line managing the teaching assistants. - d) Liaising with other schools to aid transition - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEND Policy - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEND Record of Need and the records of all pupils with SEND. - i) Liaising with parents/carers of pupils with SEND. - j) Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc - k) Attending/holding review meetings for pupils with SEND including those with an EHCP. - I) Applying for access arrangements eg additional time for KS2 SATs.
+- Assessing specific needs of students with SEND, including application for Statutory assessment. - Managing the screening of pupils for dyslexia. - Line managing the teaching assistants. - Liaising with other schools to aid transition. - Ensuring all relevant information is forwarded on to new school. - Day-to-day operation of the school's SEND Policy. - Liaising and advising class teachers and support staff. - Maintaining the SEND Record of Need and the records of all pupils with SEND. - Liaising with parents/carers of pupils with SEND. - Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc.

+- Attending/holding review meetings for pupils with SEND including those with an EHCP. - Attending county moderation meetings to examine/ compare pupils band of need to further inform school provision/ resources - Applying for access arrangements e.g. additional time for KS2 SATs.